Brand X: 1981–1991: Band split

-1992–2020: Reunions
+1992–2019: Reunions

 In 1992, Jones was planning a solo album on the Ozone Records label with contributions from drummer Frank Katz, and invited Goodsall to contribute guitar parts.
 At the record label's behest (and to Jones and Goodsall's reluctance) the project was reconceived as a Brand X reunion.
 An album X-Communication was assembled "hastily", with Jones playing keyboards as well as bass, and with the band's old ally Danny Wilding contributing flute: it was released in 1992, to mixed reviews, and disappointing commercial returns.
 The band toured, mostly on the West Coast of the US, where John Goodsall lived.
-A compilation album The Plot Thins: A History of Brand X was released in 1992 to take advantage of the reunion.
+A compilation album, The Plot Thins: A History of Brand X, was also released in 1992.

 In 1997, the Jones/Goodsall/Katz line-up was reactivated to record and tour the album Manifest Destiny.
 Keyboard player Franz Pusch contributed to the album, as did vibraphonist Marc Wagnon (Jones' bandmate in Tunnels), and Danny Wilding on flute.
 Gong drummer Pierre Moerlen replaced Katz for the Manifest Destiny tour.
 Manifest Destiny would prove to be the last album of new Brand X material.

 2012 saw an abortive attempt to reunite the band with Goodsall, Jones and keyboard player David Sancious.
 The management for this line-up were unable to organise the necessary concerts and touring, resulting in Sancious withdrawing.
 For a while, former Yes/Moody Blues keyboard player Patrick Moraz was in the frame to replace Sancious, but continuing problems in arranging concerts resulted in this line-up foundering as well.

 The band reunited once more in July 2016 with a line-up of Goodsall, Jones and Kenwood Dennard joined by keyboard player Chris Clark and percussionist/producer Scott Weinberger (with Dennard later replaced by Kenny Grohowski).

 2020–present day: Final split and aftermath

 After bassist Percy Jones refused to continue performing live with Brand X in 2020, Jeff Berlin was briefly announced as his replacement, but quickly backed out.
 Jones says that Berlin, and other bassists, refused offers to join Brand X because they were warned about unethical behavior of management.

 Following John Goodsall's death in November 2021, Percy Jones and Robin Lumley confirmed on Facebook on 14 November that the Brand X name was now officially retired, and that no further activity would be done under that name.
 In a 2022 interview, Jones explained that he left the band due to tensions with management and percussionist Scott Weinberger.
 Jones alleges that the band's management has used the Brand X Facebook account to misrepresent the band's status following Goodsall's death and the official retirement of the name.
 The recent history of the band is explained on their official website which is endorsed by Jones.

+In 2026, the band (now being represented by Jones only after Lumley's death in 2023) released a live recording from the 1977 North American tour.
+The two-track tape was found in Lumley's personal collection.
+The album titled Theory of Nothing was distributed via MoonJune Records.